OliverGray03/MS1-TheGymWarehouse/README.md

     - The user has the option to leave feedback using an easy to use form on the contact page along with a detailed map on each page showing the gyms location
 - Find out more about the gym on their social media pages
     - listed in the footer of each page are clear links to the business social media pages
+    - All these links change colour as they should in the theme of the page to indicate they are clickable links
+    - As is best practice these pages open in a new tab for the user so they can return to the gym page easily
 - Easily book a class online
     - The website has a dedicated page with a timetable detailing all the classes offered.
 The user can then book one of these classes using the form on the same page
+    - This form provides feedback when i havent entered all or the correct information and a success message when i have

 ## Testing Performance
 - I ran a lighthouse test on the homepage and the results came back as below;